neondatabase/website/content/docs/guides/vercel.md

     1. Select the Neon project that you want to connect to your Vercel project by selecting the Neon project, database, and role that Vercel will use to connect.
       ![Connect to Neon](/docs/guides/vercel_connect_neon.png)

           The **Create a branch for your development environment** option creates a branch named `vercel-dev` and sets Vercel development environment variables for it.
-The `vercel-dev` branch is a clone of your project's root branch that you can modify without affecting your root branch.
+The `vercel-dev` branch is a clone of your project's root branch (`main`) that you can modify without affecting data on your root branch.

           When you finish making selections, click **Continue**.
     1. Confirm the integration settings.
 This allows the integration to: